Alexanderklau/my-vim/README.md

 my-vim
 ======

-including all .vim plugin, scripts.
+including many .vim plugin and scripts.

 This repo including the vim scripts and plugin for programming languages, like perl, c, C++, python, shell and so on.

 for example: if you create a new perl script, the script HEARER will be automatically generated.

 It's useful when you install a new machine, you dont have to download all kinds of vim plugins.
-Because this repo includes everyting you want for VIM.
+Because this repo includes everyting you want.

 Installation: